run-ai/runai-model-streamer/docs/src/usage.md

 ##### Requirements

+Distributed streaming uses reusable staging buffers on each device, which hold the data of the yielded tensors Therefore, the yielded tensor might be overwritten at the next iteration.
+If needed, clone and detach the yielded tensor to save a copy.

+The memory requirements for the staging buffers is twice the size of the larget tensor in the files

 Distributed streaming is based on a torch distributed group and the broadcast operation.
 The backend of the torch group must support the broadcast operation.